 The most popular of these is the municipal beach, right in the heart of Carleton-sur-mer.
 Its warm water, easy access, bathroom facilities and soft sand make it a favourite destination for locals and visitors alike.

-Perched on its summit, the Oratoire Notre-Dame-du-Mont-Saint-Joseph is a former pilgrimage destination and is accessible by car.
+With the Oratoire Notre-Dame-du-Mont-Saint-Joseph, a former pilgrimage destination, perched on its summit, this is one of the few mountains in Québec that is accessible by car.
 While you are there, you can take a guided tour of the oratory and enjoy some of the 30 kilometres of hiking trails.